johnou/mercury/README.md

 ### Set the issue fix version (integrating Gitlab with JIRA)

-ScriptRunner Lite provides you with the ability to set the fix version automatically when <a href="https://docs.gitlab.com/ee/project_services/jira.html#jira-issue-closing-example" target="_blank">closing issues with merge requests</a>.
+Mercury provides you with the ability to set the fix version automatically when <a href="https://docs.gitlab.com/ee/project_services/jira.html#jira-issue-closing-example" target="_blank">closing issues with merge requests</a>.
 In this example NEXTBUILD may then be used to search and bulk update issues to the real fix version when your RC build has been promoted. *Depending on how your workflow is configured you may be required to <a href="https://confluence.atlassian.com/jira/allow-editing-of-closed-issues-138704.html" target="_blank">allow edits to issues when closed</a>.*

 ```groovy
 import com.atlassian.jira.component.ComponentAccessor